Bamboo Shrimp Care Guide: The Filter-Feeding Shrimp That’s Worth Watching

 Food And Diet

-While most shrimp can be maintained through only the leftover fish food in the aquarium, bamboo shrimp require some special care and attention when it comes to their food and diet.
+While most shrimp is maintained through only the leftover fish food in the aquarium, bamboo shrimp require some special care and attention when it comes to their food and diet.

 Don’t worry, though!
 Bamboo shrimp feeding doesn’t require too much extra time.

-If you notice that your shrimp is searching around sponge filters or wandering around the substrate, there might be a lack of food.
+If you notice that your shrimp is searching around sponge filters or wandering around the substrate, there is a lack of food.
 At this point, it’s strongly recommended to supplement feedings.

 Powdered food, crushed fish food, broken-up algae wafers, and small live food may be given daily.